-In the following video series, CGW family law partner Justine Woods discusses what you need to know about binding financial agreements, including the advantages and disadvantages, the potential risks and loopholes, and what the process is likely to involve.
+In the following video series, CGW family law partner Justine Woods discusses what you need to know about binding financial agreements for married and de facto couples, including the advantages and disadvantages, the potential risks and loopholes, and what the process is likely to involve.

 What is a binding financial agreement?

 In this short introductory video, we look at the circumstances under which you should consider putting a binding financial agreement in place.